obonaventure/cnp3/book/application/application.rst

 .. [#femailheaders] The list of all standard email header lines may be found at http://www.iana.org/assignments/message-headers/message-header-index.html

-.. [#smtpauth] During the last years, many Internet Service Providers, campus and enterprise networks have deployed SMTP extensions :rfc:`4954` on their MSAs.
+.. [#fsmtpauth] During the last years, many Internet Service Providers, campus and enterprise networks have deployed SMTP extensions :rfc:`4954` on their MSAs.
 These extensions for the MUAs to be authenticated before the MSA accepts an email message from the MUA.

 .. [#fdot] This implies that a valid email message cannot contain a line with one dot followed by `CR` and `LF`.
 If a user types such a line in an email, his email client will automatically add a space character before or after the dot when sending the message over SMTP.

 .. [#fapop] :rfc:`1939` defines another authentication scheme that is not vulnerable to such attackers.

 .. [#furilist] The list of standard URI schemes is maintained by IANA_ at http://www.iana.org/assignments/uri-schemes.html

+.. [#ffavicon] Favorite icons are small icons that are used to represent webservers in the toolbar of Internet browsers.
+Microsoft added this feature in their browsers without taking into account the W3C standards.
+See http://www.w3.org/2005/10/howto-favicon for a discussion on how to cleanly support such favorite icons.

 .. include:: ../links.rst